martinzobac/pyfea/README.rst

-NCK ELO control
+FEA supply control
 ===============

-This library is intended for control and monitoring of the NCK ELO electronics unit.
+This library is intended for control and monitoring of the FEA supply electronics unit.

 ---------------